 The rest of the paper is organized as follows.
 Section II describes the system model.
-In Section III, we compute the downlink transmission rates with/without a PC attack.
-Our PC attack under a fixed and optimal BS transmission power is studied in Section IV.
-We analyze the secrecy rates of the users in massive MIMO systems in Section V. Section VI investigates the hybrid attack model.
-We provide numerical results in Section VII, and conclude the paper in Section VIII.
+In Section III, we compute the downlink transmission rates with/without the pilot contamination attack.
+Our PC attack under a fixed and optimal BS transmission power is analyzed in Section IV.
+We investigate the hybrid attack model in Section V. We provide numerical results in Section VI, and conclude the paper in Section VII.